Elbert Guillory: 2016 U.S. House of Representatives campaign

 On January 22, 2016, Guillory announced his intention to run for Louisiana's 4th congressional district in 2016.
 Fellow Republican and incumbent John Fleming retired to run for the U.S. Senate seat being vacated by Republican David Vitter.
 Guillory was eliminated after placing 5th in the jungle primary held on November 8, 2016, with 7% of the vote, thus not making the runoff election.

 Community involvement

 Guillory has served on the boards of directors for the Saint Landry Parish Chamber of Commerce, the local Salvation Army, the Saint Landry Parish Indigent Defenders, and the Opelousas Daily World newspaper.
 He is a Rotarian and a supporter of the American Cancer Society.
-Guillory is Roman Catholic like his father, being an active member of Holy Ghost Catholic Church in Opelousas.
+Guillory is a Catholic like his father, being an active member of Holy Ghost Catholic Church in Opelousas.

 Elbert Guillory is the brother-in-law of the late Jane Nora "Genore" Guillory (1958–2000), who was brutally murdered in East Feliciana Parish.
 Senator Guillory and his daughter, Imani Malique Guillory, were interviewed in Investigation Discovery's 2013 Southern Fried Homicide documentary on the murder.
 Four of Genore's neighbors were convicted in her death.